• arrow What are the size limits and PDF format restrictions on PDF files I can upload?

 • arrow What security features are provided as standard?

-• There are several elements to the security framework: (i) conversion of the source PDF to HTML5 with page separation, text separation and image or scalable vector graphic (SVG) page element rendering; (ii) encryption of the HTML5 access page using industry-standard javascript-based methods; (iii) provision of session-based secure access to each document using a server-based user management framework with a range of concurrency controls; (iv) overlaid user-specific watermarking; (v) usage tracking by user and document; (vi) https based hosting; (vii) optional iframe-based embedding; (viii) optional pre-watermarking of source PDFs; (ix) controls over direct access to resources; (x) non-retention of uploaded PDF files; (xi) optional IPaddress-based access controls
+• There are several elements to the security framework: (i) conversion of the source PDF to HTML5 with page separation, text separation and image or scalable vector graphic (SVG) page element rendering; (ii) optional encryption of the HTML5 access page using industry-standard javascript-based methods; (iii) provision of session-based secure access to each document using a server-based user management framework with a range of concurrency controls; (iv) overlaid user-specific watermarking; (v) usage tracking by user and document; (vi) https based hosting; (vii) optional iframe-based embedding; (viii) optional pre-watermarking of source PDFs; (ix) controls over direct access to resources; (x) non-retention of uploaded PDF files; (xi) optional IPaddress-based access controls

 • arrow What are the pros and cons of Web-based/Online PDF security?